ajfryer/webpack-setup-CTF/README.md

 # Crypto Trend Following
 Do more than HODL.

 Crypto Trend Following is a cryptocurrency investment strategy inspired by large hedge funds.
-It seeks to protect capital in bear markets, take profits during bull markets, and avoid black swans that make many coins worthless.
+It seeks to protect capital in bear markets, take profits during bull markets, and avoid black swans that make many coins worthless. (and it's free!)
-+ it's free!

 Powered by the [alphavantage api](https://www.alphavantage.co/)